Working Well: Mental health and mining

-This research is currently being undertaken across eight coal mine sites throughout New South Wales and Queensland.
-The research protocol consists of two primary stages.
+This research was undertaken across eight coal mine sites throughout New South Wales and Queensland.
+The research protocol consisted of two primary stages.

 Stage 1: Prevalence

-The initial stage of the project is to investigate the prevalence of mental health problems within the Australian coal mining sector.
+The initial stage of the project was to investigate the prevalence of mental health problems within the Australian coal mining sector.
 During this phase, members of the research team visited both open cut and underground mine sites across New South Wales and Queensland.
-The research will comprehensively evaluate the mental health of employees within the mining sector, through an eclectic combination of key informant interviews, focus groups and tablet based surveys, in addition to a scoping of currently available mental health programs.
+The research comprehensively evaluated the mental health of employees within the mining sector, through an eclectic combination of key informant interviews, focus groups and tablet based surveys, in addition to a scoping of available mental health programs.

 Stage 2: Intervention

-The second stage of the project involves the development, implementation and piloting of a multifaceted intervention strategy informed by the results of the prevalence stage of the study.
-The intervention will include a systematic review of current organisational mental health policies, as well as the development of a targeted supervisor training model and a workplace education component.
+The second stage of the project involved the development, implementation and piloting of a multifaceted intervention strategy informed by the results of the prevalence stage of the study.
+The intervention included a systematic review of current organisational mental health policies, as well as the development of a targeted supervisor training model and a workplace education component.